 Comparing ADN With BSN Degrees

-The ADN degree is a two-year degree program focused heavily on clinical care and the fundamentals of nursing, whereas the BSN degree is a four-year degree program that studies more specialized areas of nursing and advanced care practices in depth.
+The associate degree in nursing is a two-year degree program focused heavily on clinical care and the fundamentals of nursing, whereas the BSN degree is a four-year degree program that studies more specialized areas of nursing and advanced care practices in depth.
 Within the BSN degree program, students may have an opportunity to focus on a specialization, which can allow them to pursue advanced positions.

 ADN vs. RN: Identifying the Differences